 Most breast cancers have receptors on the cancer cell surfaces for the hormones estrogen or progesterone, or they make a protein called HER2.
-These types of tumor respond to hormone drugs therapies or drug treatments targeting HER2.
+These types of tumors respond to hormone drug therapies or drug treatments targeting HER2.

 Although relatively rare, TNBC is the most aggressive form of breast cancer and often affects young women.
 If a tumor spreads beyond the breast to other parts of the body it is known as metastatic breast cancer.
 For TNBC, if the tumor becomes metastatic the average survival is 12-15 months.

 Many patients with triple-negative breast cancer develop resistance to chemotherapy